ishanpranav/csci-469-natural-language-processing/README.md

 ### Implementation

 This program is implemented in C\# on the .NET framework.
-I develoepd it in five stages:
+I developed it in five stages:

 1. parsing and summarizing the training data;